During The First Few Weeks:

 Getting Comfortable with you and other members of their new family:

 All of this takes time, and it is most important to be patient, prepared, and flexible!
 Just remember, every pet and family has an adjustment period.
-Your rescued pet will eventually feel safe enough to show you affection and happiness.
+Your rescue pet will eventually feel safe enough to show you affection and happiness.